A Convergent and Dimension-Independent Min-Max Optimization Algorithm

 For the discriminator, we use a neural network with input of size $32 \times 32 \times 3$ followed by 5 hidden layers.
 The first four hidden layers each consist of a convolutional {\em Conv2DTranspose} layer followed by a leaky RELU layer with ``alpha" parameter $0.2$.
 The first layer has size 64, the next two layers each have size 128, and the fourth layer has size 256.
 The output layer consists of a projection to 1 dimension with dropout regularization of 0.4 and sigmoid activation function.

+\paragraph{Hardware.} Our simulations on the CIFAR-10 dataset were performed on the above, and using one GPU with High frequency Intel Xeon E5-2686 v4 (Broadwell) processors, provided by AWS.

-We ran our algorithm (with $k=1$ discriminator steps and acceptance rate $e^{-\nicefrac{1}{\tau}} = \nicefrac{1}{2}$) on CIFAR-10 for 20 repetitions and 50,000 iterations per repetition.
+\paragraph{Results for CIFAR-10.} We ran our algorithm (with $k=1$ discriminator steps and acceptance rate $e^{-\frac{1}{\tau}} = \frac{1}{2}$) on CIFAR-10 for 20 repetitions and 50,000 iterations per repetition.
 We compare with GDA with $k=1$ discriminator steps and OMD.
-For all algorithms, we compute the Inception Score every 500 iterations; Table~\ref{tbl:cifar_results} reports the Inception Scores at iteration 5000, 10000, 25000, and 50000, while Figure~\ref{fig:inception_vs_iterations} in the appendix provides the complete plot for Inception Score vs. training iterations.
-Sample images from all three algorithms are also provided in Figures \ref{fig:gda_cifar_samples}, \ref{fig:omd_cifar_samples}, \ref{fig:mx_cifar_samples}.
+For all algorithms, we compute the Inception Score every 500 iterations; Table~\ref{tbl:cifar_results} reports the Inception Scores at iteration 5000, 10000, 25000, and 50000, while Figure~\ref{fig:inception_vs_iterations} provides the complete plot for Inception Score vs. training iterations.
+Sample images from all three algorithms are also provided in Figures \ref{fig:mx_cifar_samples}, \ref{fig:gda_cifar_samples}, \ref{fig:omd_cifar_samples}.